julianogm/julianogm/README.md

 <!-- quote_marker -->
 #### Friday, June 27, 2025.
 Quote of the day:

-> "Surplus wealth is a sacred trust which its possessor is bound to administer in his lifetime for the good of the community." - Andrew Carnegie
+> "My books are like water; those of the great geniuses are wine.
+Everybody drinks water." - Mark Twain